MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/recommendations-governance.md

 ## Contributors

-*This article is maintained by Microsoft.
+*This content is maintained by Microsoft.
 It was originally written by the following contributors.*

 Principal authors: